Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

-The purpose of this project was to determine if Python could be used by my company to replace the current “off the shelf” statistical analysis software that is currently used which has a price of €1709.70 per license.
-We have demonstrated that in a relatively short period of time, a complete novice Python programmer with only 8 weeks of experience, is able to replicate everything that would typically be performed in terms of exploratory data analysis and regression analysis.
+The purpose of this project was to determine if Python could be used by my company to replace the current “off the shelf” statistical analysis software that is used which has a price of €1709.70 per license.
+We have demonstrated that in a relatively short period of time, a novice Python programmer with only 8 weeks of experience, is able to replicate everything that would typically be performed in terms of exploratory data analysis and regression analysis.
 Furthermore we are only really scratching the surface in terms of what can be done with Python.\

 Our current software is very limited when it comes to predictive analytics.
 Only two tools are offered: Classification and Regression Trees for continuous variables and Classification and Regression Trees for categorical variables.